fahmymahamud/Cybersecurity-Portfolio/README.md

 # 🛡️ Cybersecurity Portfolio
 Welcome to my cybersecurity portfolio.
-This repository serves as a centralized hub for my security investigations, risk assessments, and technical incident reports developed during my professional training and independent research.
+This repository showcases my learning journey and practical documentation in the field of cybersecurity.
+Here, I explore and summarize key security concepts, tools and incident handling practices.
+My goal is to build a structured knowledge base that demonstrates both my understanding of cybersecurity fundamentals and my ability to apply them in practical contexts.
 ---

 ## 👨‍💻 Featured Projects